niemopen/ntac-admin/examples/src/Augmentation/README.md

 <xs:attribute name="privacyText" type="xs:token"/>
 ```

-It turns out we need some new appinfo in *messageModel.xsd* to record this augmentation.
+Someday we may want new appinfo in *messageModel.xsd* to record this augmentation.

 ```
 <xs:annotation>